I had an interesting experience recently.

 I recall a scene from one anime (one I absolutely hate, but I’m drawing on the scene anyway) where a young girl, an idol, thanked her fans for their adoration, but then openly confessed her feelings, then and there, to a young man at the back of the audience.
 It made no sense to me why she was talking like this was a farewell.
 Everyone glared at the boy in question, who refused her.
 She sighed and accepted the refusal and kept singing.

 So, she actually felt strongly enough about this boy that she was willing to choose him over her career.
-She did it openly, in front of her fans, which also makes more sense more sense now.
+She did it openly, in front of her fans, which also makes more sense now.
 I had thought it was rather terrible of her to do that, put him on the spot in front of an audience, but now I see, it was so she could avoid their anger in response to senseless rumors.
 And when the boy rejected her, they resumed cheering on their idol, who remained pure.

 That scene felt ridiculous to me before, and it’s a little unsettling now to think that it could have actually been fairly realistic.

 For another example, this one perhaps more domestic, I point to Fruits Basket.
 One especially handsome character, Yuki, has a fan club.
 This fan club, like all the rest, puts the object of their fanatical devotion onto a pedestal.
 And when Tohru, protagonist of the show and potential love interest, enters the scene, they go ballistic.
-They call her her names, the bully her, they scheme about getting her away from their beloved idol because she’s supposedly taking him away from them, and they’re willing to go to extremes in response, all while considering it nothing more than “their job, to protect him.”
+They call her names, they bully her, they scheme about getting her away from their beloved idol because she’s supposedly taking him away from them, and they’re willing to go to extremes in response, all while considering it nothing more than “their job, to protect him.”
 He is their celebrity, and they are the creepy obsessive stalkers.
 Or perhaps that is too tame a comparison: he is their deity, and they are his (heretical) zealots.

 And that, right there, is when I began to understand another potential explanation for hostile otaku behavior.
 They don’t just idolize, they practically worship, and what people worship, they often elevate beyond humanity.
 How unbelievable is it, then, for one to become violently hostile when their chosen deity suddenly seems more human, and therefore somehow “less” than it was before, and thus supposedly “taken away” from them?